 - Recommendations about where to get therapy in the community based on your family’s needs, including your child’s condition and where you live

-At our South Clinic in Federal Way, we can provide short-term outpatient speech-language therapy, except autism therapy.
-If your child is also seeing physical or occupational therapists at the South Clinic, we work with them to make sure your child gets complete, coordinated care.
+At our South Clinic in Federal Way and our North Clinic in Everett, we can provide short-term outpatient speech-language therapy.
+If your child is also seeing physical or occupational therapists at the regional clinics, we work with them to make sure your child gets complete, coordinated care.

 If your child is in the hospital, we work with other members of your child’s inpatient medical team to treat communication, feeding and swallowing disorders.

 If your child is medically ready to leave the hospital but still needs speech and language services not available in the community, we can help with the transition.
 Our speech-language pathologists provide intensive therapy to help your child and family prepare to work with community or school-based speech-language pathologists.

 AAC is all forms of communication except speech.
 For example, AAC can include facial expressions, gestures, drawings or writing.
 AAC aids, such as picture boards or electronic devices, can help children with serious speech or language problems express themselves.
 Read more about our AAC Program and frequent questions about AAC (PDF).

 To understand your child’s swallowing and feeding, we usually do a clinical swallowing evaluation (CSE).
 Your child will see a speech-language pathologist who is an expert in feeding and swallowing to tell whether your child has trouble swallowing (dysphagia).

 - Watch how your child chews and manages food in their mouth.